To commemorate my 4th year vegan, I thought I’d share some of my tips for transitioning to a vegan diet!

 5. Get professional guidance.
-I offer one-on-one health coaching (your fairy God Sister), and an online program called the 21-Day Vegan Blueprint.
 Since going vegan myself, I’ve been intensely passionate about this way of living and eating, and I’ve had the honor of helping hundreds make the transition as well.

 Do you have any tips for going vegan?
 Share them in the comment section below, or on the Youtube video.
 If you have any questions about making the transition, I’m happy to answer those too.